Official Community Plan & Zoning Bylaw Updates

 - Policies of the three existing neighbourhood area plans have been integrated throughout the draft OCP’s chapters, policies, and development permit area guidelines.

-2. The draft OCP is aligned with the Local Government Act.
+2. It aligns with the Local Government Act.

 - Includes housing policies in response to the latest Housing Needs Report.